In the Winter of 2021 Wilderhood Watch will be planting a 100m long native hedge at the Oaklands Apiary, funded by Affinity Water.

-Wilderhood Watch members have been planting trees in our neighbourhood this Winter as part of the Woodland Trust’s Big Climate Fightback Campaign.
+Wilderhood Watch members planted trees in our neighbourhood in the Winter of 2018/2019 as part of the Woodland Trust’s Big Climate Fightback Campaign.

 Our latest tree planting was on January 19th 2019, when we planted some more trees at Bernards Heath Junior School – 27 in all, a mixture of silver birch, wild cherry and rowan.